Activities for Reducing Environmental Risks

 Water quality risk management

-NSSMC uses approximately 6 billion m3 of freshwater a year at all of our steelworks and factories combined.
+NSSMC strives to reduce environmental impact in its business activities by continual reduction in the amount of use of water and improvement in efficiency of its use.
+We use approximately 6 billion m3 of freshwater a year at all of our steelworks and factories combined.
 Approximately 90% of this is re-circulated or reused.
 We try not to waste precious water resources, and to control wastewater discharge.
 To achieve this, we make daily efforts to maintain and improve the performance of wastewater treatment equipment, and inspection and control of wastewater quality.
+Such initiatives of reuse and recycling contribute to reduce risk of water shortage.
+We also ensure water resources to be reserved, preparing for restrictions on water intake being imposed.
+One such measure is to have our own water reserve in some steelworks.

 In consideration of the importance of preventing water pollution, we have installed devices such as detectors, shutoff valves, and emergency pits; established work procedures to use them effectively; provide periodical training; and try to improve our procedures, so that in the event of operational problems, dangerous or potentially dangerous wastewater will not be discharged outside our steelworks and factories.